SFPDML: Securer and Faster Privacy-Preserving Distributed Machine Learning based on MKTFHE: Preliminaries

 \subsection{Homomorphic Gates and Operators Based on MKTFHE}

-Based on TFHE scheme and its multi-key variant, Jiang et al.~\cite{MKTFHE-op}. designed other binary gates with the same efficiency as NAND gates in MKTFHE, and used their designed binary gates to implement the $k$-bit complement arithmetic operators, so that the addition, subtraction, multiplication, and division of both positive and negative numbers can be evaluated in MKTFHE.
-They also used our proposed integer operation of MKTFHE to implement the training of a naive linear regression model by gradient descent method.
-The experiments show that the time consumption of linear operators such as adders and subtracters increase linearly with the increase of bit-number, and the time consumption of array operators such as multipliers and dividers increase exponentially with the increase of bit-number.
-Besides, all the bit-number of the above operators need be predefined, so do operands.The definition of binary gates and operators in MKTFHE is as follows:
+Based on the TFHE scheme and its multi-key variant, Jiang et al.~\cite{MKTFHE-op}. designed other binary gates with the same efficiency as NAND gates in MKTFHE including AND, OR, NOT, etc., and used their designed binary gates to implement the fixed $k$-bit complement arithmetic operators, so that addition, subtraction, multiplication, and division of both positive and negative numbers can be evaluated in MKTFHE.
+The definition of operators in MKTFHE is as follows: